 February 19, 2014

 An application for a Eugene Lang Opportunity Award may be submitted anytime and will be evaluated at the next deadline following submission.
-Decisions are communicated to applicants two weeks after the
+Applicants are notified of the decision two weeks after the

 There are two distinct categories of Opportunity Awards: